 Computer Numerical Control (CNC) Systems

 CNC machines use programmed instructions to cut, drill, and shape materials with extreme accuracy.
+The introduction of machine tools during the Industrial Revolution marked a pivotal shift in manufacturing practices.
 These machines are widely used for making metal and plastic parts.

 🔧 Key features: